calcmogul/controls-engineering-in-frc/README.md

 this book as if I was explaining it to my veteran software students and anticipate gaps in their understanding.

-Add plots demonstrating sampling and the Nyquist frequency more explicitly.

 The probability section and math for stochastic systems needs examples.

 ### Finish incomplete topics